web-platform-dx/web-features/docs/bcd-sync.md

 To prevent circular changes:

-- BCD contributors must never create a new tag before the corresponding ID appears in web-features.
+- BCD contributors must never create a new tag before the corresponding ID appears in web-features. (linters in BCD will prevent this from happening)
 - web-features contributors must never manually remove a `compat_features` list from a feature.

 To ensure ongoing completeness, web-features maintainers ought to strive to keep generated drafts to an absolute minimum.